 Practical and emotional help following a stay in hospital

-We do not provide personal care but will refer a client to Adult Social Services for a care assessment.
+We do not provide personal care but will refer a client to Adult Social Care for a care assessment.

 How much does it cost?